xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 .. code-block:: python

-   >>> running Python script...
+   a = 1  2  3
-   [1, 2, 3, 4]
+   b = 3  2  1

 As you can see, it calls Python script "Python".
 The array *a* defined in the regular script is received and convert to python list in the python script.
+After doing something in Python script (reverse array a in this case), it can get new array ready to be fetched by regular script.

 One can also do reverse - calling regular script from a Python one and passing values of list variable to from Python to regular script.
 Look at two scripts below:

 .. code-block:: python